icalledmyselfmoon/stemCNV_check_Read_the_docs/source/config_parameters.rst

 ============
 Before the first analysis sample table and config file need to be set up (see above).
 Unless otherwise specified, stemcnv-check defaults to look for a "sample_table.tsv" (or .xlsx) and "config.yaml" file.

+It is recommended to start by **creating a separate folder** for your project.
+This folder should include raw data folder, config.yaml and sample table files.

 Config file settings
 ============